racacax/openplanet_currentmap/README.md

 The first four information are already public and can be found by any person using the Nadeo Services API.

+Compatibility : Trackmania 2020

+Compatibility with ManiaPlanet and Trackmania Turbo may be added in the future.

 Thanks a lot to Miss, Greep and Phlarx for their work.
 The code is mostly inspired by plugins of theirs : https://github.com/codecat/tm-better-chat